Brandywine Global Investment Management LLC Sells 23,092 Shares of Federated Hermes, Inc. (NYSE:FHI)

-Brandywine Global Investment Management LLC trimmed its holdings in shares of Federated Hermes, Inc. (NYSE:FHI) by 9.0% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 232,992 shares of the company’s stock after selling 23,092 shares during the period.
-Brandywine Global Investment Management LLC owned about 0.24% of Federated Hermes worth $7,572,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Brandywine Global Investment Management LLC reduced its stake in Federated Hermes, Inc. (NYSE:FHI) by 9.0% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 232,992 shares of the company’s stock after selling 23,092 shares during the period.
+Brandywine Global Investment Management LLC owned approximately 0.24% of Federated Hermes worth $7,572,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors have also modified their holdings of FHI.
-FMR LLC lifted its position in shares of Federated Hermes by 1,455.0% during the second quarter.
-FMR LLC now owns 3,841,885 shares of the company’s stock valued at $130,278,000 after buying an additional 3,594,811 shares during the last quarter.
-Basswood Capital Management L.L.C. purchased a new position in shares of Federated Hermes in the 2nd quarter valued at approximately $16,563,000.
-Azora Capital LP purchased a new position in Federated Hermes during the 2nd quarter worth approximately $12,076,000.
-Schonfeld Strategic Advisors LLC purchased a new position in Federated Hermes during the 2nd quarter worth approximately $9,946,000.
-Finally, Balyasny Asset Management LLC acquired a new stake in shares of Federated Hermes during the 2nd quarter worth approximately $7,149,000.
+Several other hedge funds also recently added to or reduced their stakes in FHI.
+HM Payson & Co. bought a new stake in shares of Federated Hermes in the 2nd quarter valued at approximately $34,000.
+FORA Capital LLC bought a new stake in shares of Federated Hermes in the 2nd quarter valued at approximately $60,000.
+Van ECK Associates Corp grew its position in Federated Hermes by 46.0% during the 3rd quarter.
+Van ECK Associates Corp now owns 3,293 shares of the company’s stock worth $107,000 after acquiring an additional 1,037 shares during the last quarter.
+Mackenzie Financial Corp bought a new stake in Federated Hermes during the 3rd quarter worth approximately $206,000.
+Finally, Public Employees Retirement System of Ohio grew its position in Federated Hermes by 7.9% during the 2nd quarter.
+Public Employees Retirement System of Ohio now owns 6,650 shares of the company’s stock worth $226,000 after acquiring an additional 485 shares during the last quarter.
 Institutional investors own 80.80% of the company’s stock.

+A number of equities research analysts recently commented on the company.
+Deutsche Bank Aktiengesellschaft upgraded Federated Hermes from a “hold” rating to a “buy” rating and increased their price target for the stock from $35.00 to $45.00 in a research report on Friday, December 17th.
+JPMorgan Chase & Co. reduced their price objective on Federated Hermes from $34.00 to $31.00 in a report on Tuesday, January 25th.

+Federated Hermes (NYSE:FHI) last posted its quarterly earnings results on Thursday, January 27th.
+The company reported $0.71 earnings per share for the quarter, meeting the Zacks’ consensus estimate of $0.71.
+The company had revenue of $321.65 million for the quarter, compared to the consensus estimate of $331.17 million.
+Federated Hermes had a return on equity of 26.38% and a net margin of 22.11%.
+The firm’s quarterly revenue was down 11.6% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $0.93 EPS.
+Research analysts anticipate that Federated Hermes, Inc. will post 2.87 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 15th.
-Investors of record on Tuesday, February 8th will be paid a $0.27 dividend.
-The ex-dividend date is Monday, February 7th.
-This represents a $1.08 dividend on an annualized basis and a yield of 3.28%.
-Federated Hermes’s dividend payout ratio (DPR) is 36.36%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 15th.
+Investors of record on Tuesday, February 8th will be paid a dividend of $0.27 per share.
+This represents a $1.08 annualized dividend and a yield of 3.28%.
+The ex-dividend date of this dividend is Monday, February 7th.
+Federated Hermes’s payout ratio is presently 36.36%.

-In related news, EVP Peter J. Germain sold 3,233 shares of Federated Hermes stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $34.94, for a total value of $112,961.02.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Vice Chairman Gordon J. Ceresino sold 7,681 shares of Federated Hermes stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $34.91, for a total transaction of $268,143.71.
+In other Federated Hermes news, insider Richard A. Novak sold 1,180 shares of the stock in a transaction dated Wednesday, November 17th.
+The stock was sold at an average price of $34.88, for a total transaction of $41,158.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Vice Chairman Gordon J. Ceresino sold 7,681 shares of the stock in a transaction dated Wednesday, November 17th.
+The stock was sold at an average price of $34.91, for a total value of $268,143.71.
 The disclosure for this sale can be found here.
-Insiders sold 12,498 shares of company stock worth $436,363 over the last three months.
-4.70% of the stock is currently owned by insiders.
+Insiders have sold a total of 12,498 shares of company stock worth $436,363 in the last ninety days.
+4.70% of the stock is currently owned by company insiders.

-A number of equities research analysts recently issued reports on FHI shares.
-JPMorgan Chase & Co. dropped their price target on shares of Federated Hermes from $34.00 to $31.00 in a research note on Tuesday, January 25th.
-Deutsche Bank Aktiengesellschaft upgraded Federated Hermes from a “hold” rating to a “buy” rating and raised their price objective for the company from $35.00 to $45.00 in a report on Friday, December 17th.

 Federated Hermes, Inc engages in the provision of investment management products and related financial services.
 It sponsors, markets and provides investment-related services to sponsored investment companies, Federated Funds, and Separate Accounts which include separately managed accounts (SMAs), institutional accounts, sub-advised funds and other managed products in both domestic and international markets.